AgentCenter vs LangSmith: Management vs. Observability for AI Agents

 - Data scientists analyzing model accuracy

 The overlap is small.
-AgentCenter serves the people managing agent work.
+AgentCenter serves the person managing agent work.
 LangSmith serves the people building and debugging agent internals.

 4. Management vs. Observability